Thon123/Machine_learning_Projects_EN/README.md

 - **Big Mart Sales** - even a little better than previous project - 187th of 4000 on analyticsvydhia, but still a lot to improve!
 - **PySpark intro** - a set of micro projects from PySpark course I have taken, some parts are written by me some are from course, mainly a handy functions for data preparation.
-- **TensorFlow intro** - contains theory and code about ANN, CNNs, RNNs (GRU, LSTM), Reinforcment Learning (not done yet), main sources of information are: TF2 course from LP, Hands-On Machine Learning withScikit-Learn, Keras, and TensorFlow and Deep Learning Specialization from Andrew Ng.
+- **TensorFlow intro** - contains theory and code about ANN, CNNs, RNNs (GRU, LSTM) and Reinforcment Learning (not done yet).
+Main sources of information are: TF2 course from LP, Hands-On Machine Learning withScikit-Learn, Keras, and TensorFlow and Deep Learning Specialization by Andrew Ng.